WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 I was lucky enough to collaborate with Charley on 3 different versions of GUI FT8 Transceiver.

-DX FT8 is the end product of culmination of all that experience we gained from previous versions.
+DX FT8 is the culmination of all that experience we gained from previous versions.

 I can't thank enough Charley for his excellent GUI FT8 Firmware and his perseverance to create a standalone FT8 TABLET Transceiver.